 Compared to other credit vehicles, a line of credit offers much more flexibility.
 A line of credit provides:

-- Cash – when you need it, in the amount you need
+- Cash – when it's needed, in the amount needed

 - Pre-authorization to borrow funds, up to a specific amount

-- Quick and easy access, via check writing or online cash transfers into your business checking account
+- Quick and easy access, via check writing or online cash transfers into a company's business checking account

 - Flexible repayment schedules